Kaedrin/warhammer-mod-manager/README.md

 - [ ] Conflict GUI could show more information on what it is conflicting with for each Mod
 - [ ] Checking an item should move it up to the top with the rest of the checked items (auto-bump)
 - [ ] Add help button
+- [ ] Full source code check in
+- [ ] WPF-based ground up rewrite of the GUI
+- [ ] Number of Mods activated listed

   ![alt text](https://github.com/Kaedrin/warhammer-mod-manager/blob/master/WarhammerModManager.JPG "Warhammer 2 Mod Manager Screenshot")